AcademySoftwareFoundation/rez/docs/source/pip.rst

 pip inside your python packages.
 For Python 2, this can be done when you compile it with the ``--with-ensurepip`` flag of the ``configure`` script.
 This will install a version older than 19.0 though, so you will need to upgrade it.
 For Python 3, it is already installed by default.
-Though your milleage may vary for the version installed, depending on which Python version you installed.
+Though your mileage may vary for the version installed, depending on which Python version you installed.
 So check the pip version and update it if necessary.
 We also encourage you to install ``wheel`` and possibly update ``setuptools``. ``pip``, ``setuptools`` and ``wheel`` are perfectly fine when installed in the interpreter directly as they are pretty core